-Enhance your curriculum and student learning experience with PSC by having one of our PSC task phases scheduled for your classroom.
+You can make your class unique and memorable by having one of our PSC task phases scheduled for your teaching semester.
 PSC phases are independent, sequential tasks that are an integral part of the yearly challenge.
 All you need to do is to let us know when you teach and when you’d like the phase to start.
 We’ll take care of everything.

-Add-on student independent training tool
+Independent student training tool

 Jeffrey Mark Halpern, Assistant Professor at University of New Hampshire, USA